pingcap/docs/dashboard/dashboard-statement-details.md

 # Execution Details of TiDB Dashboard

 Click any item in the list to enter the detail page of the SQL statement to view more detailed information.
-This information includes three parts:
+This information includes the following parts:

-- The Overview of SQL statements, which includes the SQL template, the SQL template ID, the current time range of displayed SQL executions, the number of execution plans and the database in which the SQL statement is executed (see area 1 in the image below).
+- The overview of SQL statements, which includes the SQL template, the SQL template ID, the current time range of displayed SQL executions, the number of execution plans and the database in which the SQL statement is executed (see area 1 in the image below).
 - The execution plan list: If the SQL statement has multiple execution plans, this list is displayed.
 You can select different execution plans, and the details of the selected plans are displayed below the list.
 If there is only one execution plan, the list is not displayed (see area 2 below).
 - Execution detail of plans, which displays the detailed information of the selected execution plans.
 See [Execution plan in details](#execution-plan-in-details) (area 3 in the image below).